zaceno/astrojs-hyperapp/README.md

 # Hyperapp Integration for Astro

-Allows you to add client-side-interactive islands in your astro apps using hyperapp, with jsx if you want it.
+Allows you to add client-side-interactive islands in your astro apps using hyperapp, with jsx/tsx if you want it.

-> Does not yet support HMR and TS/TSX
+**Update:** Now supports typescript/TSX, and HMR (hot module reloading) - the ability to reload your components mid-flight when you save them, without losing current state.

 Demo: https://stackblitz.com/github/zaceno/astrojs-hyperapp-demo